spacemeshos/pos-server/crates/pos-compute/README.md

 ## Running the Demo App

-todo: automate step 1 using build.rs.

-1. copy the gpu-post dlls to the target folder.
+1. Copy the gpu-post dlls to the resources folder.

 2.
 ```bash